johnmcfarlane/papers/c++/error-handling.md

   of the Test User Contract and it's important to understand the special properties of this contract.
 * UB is not something that is confined to the ISO C++ Standard.
-* UB is essential for optimising and finding bugs.
-You should never do one without the other: don't optimize until you sanitize!
+* UB is essential for efficiency, flexibility and for finding bugs.
+* It is increasingly unreasonable to enable optimisations in software without first testing it using sanitizers.

 ## Acknowledgements

 Thanks to Alicja Przybyś and Andrzej Krzemieński for much feedback, correction and guidance.

+TODOSs
+TBDs
+Anchors
+remove all Doxygen and ///
+real-time vs batch
+Replace used of "input sanitization" with [data validation](https://en.wikipedia.org/wiki/Data_validation).
+—s